-- BPA-polluted settings, enhance the BPA degradation and resistance mechanism of strains, and further enrich the bank of bacteria that break down BPA. - 1.5 Several BPA-degrading bacteria have been reported but most of them are only able to degrade low amounts of high BPA concentrations within several days in lab conditions and thereby cannot be used for practical removing of this compound.
-Hence, in the present study, isolation and characterization of a novel indigenous BPA-degrading bacterium for elimination of BPA from salty wastewater was considered.
-Potential of isolated bacterium for BPA removal from petrochemical wastewater was investigated in lab scale.
-The possible metabolic pathway for BPA biodegradation by isolated bacterium were also proposed by identification of the metabolic intermediary compounds using high performance liquid chromatography (HPLC) and gas chromatography mass spectrometry (GC/MS) analysis.
+Several BPA-degrading bacteria have been reported, but most ofthem are only able to degrade low amounts of high BPA concentrations within several days in lab conditions and thereby cannot be used for practical removal of this compound.
+Hence, in the present study, isolation and characterization of a novel indigenous BPA-degrading bacteriumforeliminationofBPAfromsaltywastewaterwasconsidered.PotentialofisolatedbacteriumforBPA removal from petrochemical wastewater was investigated on lab scale.
+The possible metabolic pathway for BPA biodegradationbyisolatedbacteriumwas also proposedby the identificationofthe metabolic intermediarycompounds using high-performance liquid chromatography (HPLC) and gas chromatography mass spectrometry (GC/MS) analysis.